lo00l/http-handler/README.md

 https://fb.com
 ```

-Then after running abode program and executing `curl -X POST --data-binary "@urls.txt" http://127.0.0.1:8000` the output should be something like this:
+Then after running above program and executing `curl -X POST --data-binary "@urls.txt" http://127.0.0.1:8000` the output should be something like this:
 ```text
 17195
 96432